-Now that you have your top three values identified (or getting closer), let's delve deeper into why they matter to you.
+Now that you have your top 3 values identified, let's delve deeper into why they matter to you.
 In this exercise, you'll answer a few questions about each of your values, so print it out and grab your favourite pen.
 Here's a personal example to get you started.